binerogroup/documentation/compute/resizing-an-instance/index.rst

 Scaling up
 ^^^^^^^^^^

-Scaling up (or "vertical scaling) is a resize of the instance and / or volumes, to instantly add more resources (with no need to change the installation).
+Scaling up (or vertical scaling) is a resize of the instance and / or volumes, to instantly add more resources (with no need to change the installation).

 While being quick to implement (as its purely reliant on the infrastructure platform and not the